Membership to Counsellors Victoria (CV)

 CV Presents:

-Natalie will discuss this topic followed by a Q & A and the option to network with others in industry, in small groups, following the presentation.
+Dr Miller will discuss their experience on this topic, followed by a Q&A and the option to network with others in the industry, in small groups, Following the presentation.

-This is a 90-minute presentation relevant to the Counselling / Healthcare industries, complete with assessment component.
+This is a 90-minute presentation relevant to the Counselling / Healthcare industries, complete with an assessment component.

 A ‘Certificate of Attendance with online assessment’ is issued to all participants.